 Undoubtedly, the defining characteristic of a joint tenancy is the right of survivorship.
 As the name implies, this right arises “only upon success in the ultimate gamble – survival.”
 (Estate of Propst (1990) 50 Cal.3d 448, 458-459.)
 This means that “when one joint tenant dies, the entire estate belongs automatically to the surviving joint tenant(s).”
 (Grothe v.
 Cortland Corp.
 (1992) 11 Cal.App.4th 1313, 1317.)
 “Nothing ‘passes’ from the deceased joint tenant to the survivor; rather, the survivor takes from the instrument by which the joint tenancy was created.”
 (Ibid.)

-Thus, whether real estate is held as a joint tenancy is extremely significant when held with a non-family member, or someone who a party does not want to inherit the property after their passing.
+Thus, whether real estate is held as a joint tenancy is extremely significant when held with a non-family member or someone whose party does not want to inherit the property after their passing.

 Death and Tenancy in Common